Chad Sims, Ph.D., LCP, LP, HSP-P

 Education: Dual MS in clinical and counseling psychology from Capella University.
 BS in Behavioral Science from New York Institute of Technology

-Krysta is delighted to be returning the University of Mary Washington community.
-She has a dual MS in clinical and counseling psychology from Capella University and is a licensed professional counselor.
-She grew up as a military child and has lived in Germany and Saudi Arabia, as well as multiple states in the US.
-She has experiencing with neurodivergence, crisis, trauma, grief, depression, anxiety, existential crisis, and substance abuse and has worked with a variety of populations.
-She primarily works an integrative approach, primarily from a person centered or solution focused perspective, however utilizes cognitive-behavioral therapy, mindfulness, and other techniques help clients develop the skills necessary for success.
-She prefers to spend her free-time with her daughter and partner and enjoys cooking, crochet, yoga, and travel.
+Krysta is excited to return to the University of Mary Washington community.
+She holds a dual Master’s degree in clinical and counseling psychology from Capella University and is a licensed professional counselor.
+Having grown up as a military child, she has lived in various locations including Germany and Saudi Arabia, as well as multiple states across the United States.
+Having worked with diverse populations in diverse settings, Krysta brings valuable experience in addressing neurodivergence, crisis situations, trauma, grief, depression, anxiety, existential challenges, and substance abuse.
+Her approach is primarily integrative, emphasizing person-centered and solution-focused strategies.
+Additionally, she incorporates cognitive-behavioral therapy, mindfulness, and various other techniques to empower clients in developing essential skills for success.
+In her personal time, Krysta enjoys nurturing her relationship with her daughter and partner, as well as engaging in cooking, crochet, yoga, and travel.

 Staff Counselor